datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 ##### 2. Functions

-In the lecture we used the str() function to look at the structure of study_data.
-We also used the head() and tail() functions to look at the first and last several rows of study_data.
+In the lecture we used the str() function to look at the structure of study-data.
+We also used the head() and tail() functions to look at the first and last several rows of study-data.
-In this exercise, you will use additional functions that will help give an overview of study_data.
+In this exercise, you will use additional functions that will help give an overview of study-data.

 First, use the help() function to read more about the head() and tail() functions.

-Then generate and run code that will return the first 10 lines of study_data, the last 8 lines of study-data, all of study-data except the first 8 lines, and all of study-data except the last 8 lines.
+Then generate and run code that will return the first 10 lines of study-data, the last 8 lines of study-data, all of study-data except the first 8 lines, and all of study-data except the last 8 lines.